How adidas is Striving to Become a Climate Neutral Company

 Suppliers are an integral part of our climate protection efforts

-Our Sustainability teams are working hand in hand with our suppliers to implement energy efficiency measures in their production facilities.
+Our Sustainability teams are working hand in hand with our suppliers to implement decarbonization measures in their production facilities.
 We’ve set ourselves the ambitious target to phase out all coal boilers at all direct supplier facilities by 2025, which will significantly reduce our environmental impact.
 The feasibility of onsite renewable energies depends a lot on the location, facility structure or government regulations.
 Installing renewable energy sources such as photovoltaic panels can be incredibly complex and each location may require a separate solution.

 “Next to our energy efficiency target, we are striving to turn 35% of our production into low carbon coloration by 2025 and 80% by 2030.
 This means, there is a big heavy lifting from our suppliers when it comes to investment into new technologies in the coming years.” – Ebru Gencoglu, Senior Director Sustainable Sourcing at adidas.